VAMDC/NodeSoftware/doc/source/newnode.rst

 .. note::
     There is no harm in deleting the database and re-creating it after improving your models.
-After all the database is still empty at this stage and *syncdb* will always create it for you from the models, even if you change your database engine in *settings.py*.
+After all, the database is still empty at this stage and *syncdb* will always create it for you from the models, even if you change your database engine in *settings.py*.